reddit-economics/economics-wiki/config/sidebar.md

 II. **Economic-Specific Quality Standards**

   Submissions *tenuously related to economics, light on economic analysis, or from perspectives other than those of economists* will be removed.
+[Further Explanation.](https://www.reddit.com/r/Economics/comments/7x14px/meta_rules_roundtable_2_submissions_and_rii/)

 III. **Source Standards**

   Submissions must be from *original sources*.
 Editorialization, memes, and low-quality blogs are not acceptable.
 Source spamming is not acceptable.
+[Further Explanation.](https://www.reddit.com/r/Economics/comments/80gcd0/meta_rules_round_table_3_rule_iii/)

 IV. **User Behavior Standards**